|

 Unlike MLB ballparks, where my journey to see them all started 20 years earlier, my AAA chase is a more recent undertaking.
 With 5/6 of the AAA ballparks now under my belt, I thought I'd take a look back at the journey so far.

 Not long after moving up to the Hudson Valley in the mid 2000s, my MiLB ballpark chasing got underway, much like a ballplayer's journey might progress, from single-A rookie league ball with my local Hudson Valley Renegades, to AA via the Trenton Thunder who were the affiliate of the Yankees.
 Then, finally after hearing about Scranton/Wilkes-Barre on so many Yankee broadcasts, I realized it was just two hours from me, a straight shot west on I-84.
 And on May 15, 2010, I made the drive and reached AAA.
-I liked that ballpark plenty, and was a bit surprised when they rebuilt in a dozen years ago.
+I liked that ballpark plenty, and was a bit surprised when they rebuilt it just a couple years later.
 But I'm not fickle, I like the new PNC Field plenty too.
 In fact, for a number of years, I was alternating visits to Trenton and SWB, and now sort of do that with Somerset and SWB.

 My second AAA venue was Coca Cola Park for some Lehigh Valley Iron Pigs action.
 If memory serves, I hit this stadium on the way down to the office outside of DC.
 What I recall most is a blustery April afternoon in 2011.
 Next was Syracuse the following year, again in April.
-After a morning here on the Appalachian Trail of all things, I drove up to Syracuse to see the Empire Brewery and to go to a Chiefs game.
+After a morning here on the Appalachian Trail of all things, I drove up to Syracuse to see the Empire Brewery and go to a Chiefs game.
 This was my first AAA asterisk in that I saw a game, but this was the year the SWB ballpark was being rebuilt, and the Syracuse game had the Yankees as the home team.
 So, technically, had I been to a Chiefs home game?
 Not really.
 But had I been to the ballpark?
 Well, yeah.
 Either way, it was another cold game.
 And it was drizzly too.
 The other thing that stood out in this game was seeing players I knew—including Bryce Harper, who was soon to be called up.

 For the rest of 2012 and into 2013, I got into high gear with completing my final five needed MLB ballparks.